francescogranella/spandimentotool/README.md

 Data for air pollution is collected, checked, and published by ARPA Lombardia, the regional environmental agency.
 We obtain readings for PM2.5 for background stations.
 Hourly readings are averaged to daily readings and interpolated with inverse-distance weighting to a 0.1°x0.1° grid (approximately 10x10 km).

 Input weather data is daily 10-day ahead weather forecasts by ECMWF over 2016-2022.
 The data is in a 0.1°x0.1° grid (approximately 10x10 km) covering the region of Lombardia.
-Although ECMWF produces forecasts for a wide range of aatmospheric conditions, in the interest of computational speed we restrict the input variables to 10-meter U and V wind components in meter/second, 2-meter temperature in Kelvin, and total precipitation in meters.
+Although ECMWF produces forecasts for a wide range of atmospheric conditions, in the interest of computational speed we restrict the input variables to 10-meter U and V wind components in meter/second, 2-meter temperature in Kelvin, and total precipitation in meters.

 To capture seasonal trends in emissions (e.g. turning on and off of residential heating), we include calendar variables as additional predictors.
 More specifically, week of the year and day of the week are added in the form of continuous variables as tree-based algorithms can well discretize continuous variables.